-The Richmond Passion was performed on the upper river terraces beside Richmond Bridge and the War memorial square known as Whittaker Avenue.
-It also used the overlooking balcony of the Old Town hall and a public archway and tunnel which was for the burial tomb.
+The second passion play for the Borough of Richmond was performed at the iconic setting of Richmond Riverside.
+The play ranged over a larger site to include the upper river terraces beside Richmond Bridge and the War memorial square known as Whittaker Avenue.
+It also included the use of the overlooking balcony of the Old Town hall and a public archway and tunnel which was for the burial tomb.

-It is thought that the crowd on a beautiful sunny morning was about 2,500.
-The cast processed through the centre of town in both directions from 11.15am arriving back at the play site at midday.
-The good weather allowed a substantial number of people to remain and listen to a gospel message and receive the offer of prayer from cast and crew at the River terraces.
+A crowd of about 2,500 watch the play on a beautiful sunny morning as the cast processed through the centre of town in both directions from 11.15am arriving back at the play site at midday.

 ‘My favourite part is that he came alive again’ – Child in the audience.